alphacep/vosk-space/index.md

 Vosk is a speech recognition toolkit.
 The best things in Vosk are:

-  1. Supports 11 languages and dialects - English, Indian English, German, French, Spanish, Portuguese, Chinese, Russian, Turkish, Vietnamese, Italian.
+  1. Supports 12 languages and dialects - English, Indian English, German, French, Spanish, Portuguese, Chinese, Russian, Turkish, Vietnamese, Italian, Dutch.
 More to come.
   1. Works offline, even on lightweight devices - Raspberry Pi, Android, iOS
   1. Installs with simple `pip3 install vosk`
   1. Portable per-language models are only 50Mb each, but there are much bigger server models available.